tbliss1/kentstateatc.github.com/events/tours/index.md

 Thanks to those that went on the KCAK Tower/TRACON tour in October!

+KAO has confirmed a tour with Cleveland ARTCC (ZOB) on March 12th and April 9th.
+Stay tuned for the signup!

 Keep checking back to see future tours that KAO plans to go on!